 Every personal injury case is different, and the individual circumstances of your accident will determine how best to proceed with your case — especially what kind of damages and losses (and how much compensation) the law allows you to claim.
-Generally speaking, though, the law is designed to allow you to seek a financial recovery to offset all of your harms and losses.
+Generally speaking, though, the law is designed to allow you to seek a financial recovery to offset all of your harm and losses.

 Some of these items, such as the value of a totaled vehicle or bills for emergency medical treatment, are fairly straightforward and simpler to estimate.
 However, there may be other expenses and losses for which you are entitled to compensation that you have not considered.